Jennifer was born to Lyle and Kendra six months after their shotgun wedding, they liked to tell people as they winked at each other.

 Lyle (a landscaper) would come home from work and fight against his own exhaustion to prepare food for the two.
 It was a battle for him not to feel isolated, only hearing about victories from his wife and the ABA specialist without seeing much himself.

 He once returned home to find both of his girls asleep on his bed, and he rested against the doorway, admiring their golden curls.
 Angels with peaceful faces, he thought, asleep like any other mother and daughter.
-He tiptoed closer to the bed and smiled over them, a gift from God.
+He tiptoed closer to the bed and smiled over them.

-Quietly, Jennifer stirred and awoke.
-She opened her eyes and Lyle smiled at her.
+Jennifer stirred and opened her eyes.
+Lyle smiled at her.
 Her cheeks were rosy and her eyes were blue and sparkly, looking back at him.
 Lyle’s own began to sparkle, seeing his daughter looking back at him, like any three year old would look at her Daddy.
-He saw her and she saw him….
+He saw her and she saw him.

 “Hi Jen!”
 He whispered.
 She didn’t look away, maybe because she was waking up, he thought, but then he realized it was more.
 It was connection.
 His daughter had looked at him before, but this time, it was different.